sveltejs/cli/.changeset/fancy-cars-stand.md

 'sv': patch
 ---

-chore: change some dependencies to devDependencies in addons
+chore(addons): change some dependencies to devDependencies